 This engine has a comprehensive, programmable Engine Monitoring System.
-The Electronic Control Module (ECM) has the ability to monitor the engine operating conditions.
+The Electronic Control Module (ECM) will monitor the engine operating conditions.
 If any of the engine parameters extend outside an allowable range, the ECM will initiate an immediate action.

 The following actions are available for engine monitoring control: